-Notting Hill is one of London's most desirable areas.
-You can find everything from world-famous events and restaurants, to cutting-edge galleries and theatres in Notting Hill.
+Notting Hill is one of London's most desirable and Instagrammable areas, with iconic pastel-coloured houses and a thriving market.
+You can find everything from world-famous events and restaurants, to cutting-edge theatres in Notting Hill.
 Perhaps you'll even meet a film star in a travel book shop.

 Travel to Notting Hill

 Notting Hill Gate is the main Tube station in the area and is served by the Central line, the District line and the Circle line.
 Alternatively, use Westbourne Park station or Ladbroke Grove station on the Hammersmith and City line and Circle line, then walk along Portobello Road towards Notting Hill Gate.